 Soya, Corn, Safflower, Sunflower, Walnut, Rapeseed, Sesame and Flaxseed oils. |

 The smoke point is the temperature at which the oil starts to give off smoke, a sign it is starting to break down.
-A higher smoke point means that a fat is more stable and oils used for frying must be stable to withstand high temperatures and prevent a reduction in their quality.
+A higher smoke point means that a fat is more stable, and oils used for frying must be stable to withstand high temperatures and prevent a reduction in their quality.

 Comparison of fats in cooking oils

-Dietary guidelines advise cutting down on all fats in your diet, particularly reducing the amount of saturated fat and avoiding trans fats, as it is well established these fats can have a detrimental effect on raising blood cholesterol, which increases the risk of heart disease.
+Dietary guidelines advise cutting down on all fats in your diet, particularly reducing the amount of saturated fat and avoiding trans fats.
+Numerous studies show these fats can have a detrimental effect on raising blood cholesterol, which increases the risk of heart disease.
+Learn more in our article 'How to keep your heart healthy'.

-The use of coconut oil in cooking has become increasingly popular in recent years and it is being heavily promoted as a healthy oil that benefits heart health, however there is little evidence of positive healthy benefits.
+The use of coconut oil in cooking has become increasingly popular in recent years and it is being heavily promoted as a healthy oil that benefits heart health, however there is little evidence of positive health benefits.

 Although coconut oil has a high smoke point, it is also high in saturated fat which can negatively impact on cardiovascular health, so it is not advised to be consumed regularly.